The best place to start on project anatomy is to create a blank project.

 Karma Config

-entries will be overwritten by Angularity to create a
+Since Angularity performs a build step, the files and reporter entries will be overwritten by Angularity to create a

-derived file /app-test/karma.conf.js
+derived file /app-test/karma.conf.js.

 … Everything Else